An online financial-planning calculator is a useful tool, but it's not foolproof. It's not even close.

 Or, if you're dead set against paying for a human second opinion, at least get a second and third automated opinion.
 If several calculators return the same approximate result, you can probably move forward with some degree of confidence that your information is sound.

-For more information on financial planning and related topics, look over the links on the next page.
+For more information on financial planning and related topics, look over the links below.